siimp/log4Shell/README.md

 # log4Shell
 log4Shell vulnerability RCE sample

----
 **NOTE**

-This repo is only for learning purposes
+This repo is only for educational purposes only

 ---